-Admission Requirements: A student eligible for admission to the College can normally be considered for admission to Supervision and Management certificate curriculum.
+A student eligible for admission to the college can normally be considered for admission to the Criminal Justice curriculum.
 Proficiency in high school English and mathematics is required.
-Students who are not proficient in English and mathematics will be required to correct their deficiencies in developmental courses.
+Direct enrollment guidelines using either multiple measures or informed placement will determine a student's placement into college-level English and mathematics courses.